Setting up the Schedule Administrator Role Center

 Use areas if your organization has groups of employees that should be segregated from other groups, perhaps for reasons such as geography or function.
 A single employee can only belong to one area, although they can be assigned to units outside of their home area on an exceptional basis.
 When the feature to show non-trained employees is used, it will only show employees in the area containing the chosen unit.
 For example, if you have north and south areas, when selecting employee to fill a shift in a unit from the north area, when you select the show non-trained employees the system will show non-trained employees from the north region, but will not include employees from the south region.

-A minimum of one Area is required.
+A minimum of one area is required.

 To manage existing or to set up new areas:

-- In the Search field, enter Area.
+- In the Search field, type and then select Schedule Areas.

 - Enter a unique code for the area in the Code field.